 Gaps in floorboards, walls and window frames can affect how much energy you consume, especially when you’re heating your home in the winter.
 Have a look around your house to see if there are any gaps that can be filled.
 Use a wood sealant to plug holes in floorboards and silicone sealant around window frames to help keep draughts out.
 There are also a wide variety of draught excluders and draught seals available to help keep pesky cold air from slipping in under your door.

 If you’ve done all you can around the home to save energy, it may make sense to switch energy suppliers.
 The process has become a lot simpler over recent years thanks to the proliferation of price comparison websites that make it easy to see where the best deals are.

 Don’t worry if your energy supplier has recently fitted smart meters in your home.
-There is regulation in place that means you have no obligation to stick with your energy provider if they have.
+There is a regulation in place that means you have no obligation to stick with your energy provider if they have.
 However, it may make the process of switching a little more complicated.

 The meters may lose certain functionality or may need to be replaced once you’ve switched to the new supplier.
 In these instances, your smart meters would continue to function as traditional meters, which would mean that you would need to provide your energy supplier with meter readings.

 It’s always worth calling any potential supplier before switching, to understand exactly what the switchover to them would entail.